ELIXIR-IIB-training/computational_methods_for_epitrascriptomics/README.md

 - Profiling RNA modifications: concepts and methodologies - Mattia Pelizzola (IIT-Milan)

-Theoretical introduction to epitranscriptomics and overview of the techniques to profile RNA modifications
+Theoretical introduction to epitranscriptomics and overview of the techniques to profile RNA modifications - <a href="https://github.com/ELIXIR-IIB-training/computational_methods_for_epitrascriptomics/blob/main/day1/RNAmod_methods_ELIXIR-1.pdf">slides</a>

 - Introduction to Nanopore sequencing - Tommaso Leonardi (IIT-Milan)

-General introduction to Nanopore sequencing providing a theoretical foundation on this technology
+General introduction to Nanopore sequencing providing a theoretical foundation on this technology - <a href="">slides</a>

 <b>Day 2</b>

 - Using Nanopore sequencing to detect RNA modifications - Camilla Ugolini  (IIT-Milan)

-Theoretical introduction to the various tools and techniques to identify RNA modifications  from Nanopore data.
+Theoretical introduction to the various tools and techniques to identify RNA modifications from Nanopore data - <a href="">slides</a>

 - From raw data to RNA modifications: how the analysis works - Logan Malroney (IIT-Milan)

-Introduction to the bioinformatics concepts, pipelines and software tools to analyse  Nanopore data in order to detect RNA modifications
+Introduction to the bioinformatics concepts, pipelines and software tools to analyse Nanopore data in order to detect RNA modifications - <a href="">slides</a>

 - Practical session - Logan Malroney (IIT-Milan)

-Participants will analyse first-hand a Nanopore direct RNA Sequencing dataset, putting into practice what they learnt during the day.
+Participants will analyse first-hand a Nanopore direct RNA Sequencing dataset, putting into practice what they learnt during the day - <a href="">slides</a>

 - Introduction to RNA editing - Ernesto Picardi (UNIBA)

-General introduction to RNA editing
+General introduction to RNA editing - <a href="">slides</a>

 - RNA editing databases and REDIportal - Pietro D'Addabbo (UNIBA)

-Introduction to biological databases for RNA editing and practice with REDIportal
+Introduction to biological databases for RNA editing and practice with REDIportal - <a href="">slides</a>

 - RNA editing detection by REDItools - Adriano Fonzino (UNIBA)

-Theoretical and practical Introduction to the REDItools package
+Theoretical and practical Introduction to the REDItools package - <a href="">slides</a>

 <b>Day 3</b>

 - Using REDItools and REDIportal to profile RNA editing - Claudio Lo Giudice (UNIBA)

-Theoretical introduction to computational workflows for identifying RNA editing events from  RNAseq data.
+Theoretical introduction to computational workflows for identifying RNA editing events from  RNAseq data - <a href="">slides</a>

 - De novo detection of RNA editing sites by RNAseq data - Claudio Lo Giudice (UNIBA)

-Practical session in which participants will put hands on data and tools to detect de novo RNA editing sites in transcriptomic data.
+Practical session in which participants will put hands on data and tools to detect de novo RNA editing sites in transcriptomic data - <a href="">slides</a>

 - Profiling known RNA editing events in RNAseq experiments - Alessandro Silvestris (UNIBA)

-Practical session in which participants will apply REDItools and REDIportal to analyse known  RNA editing events (including methods for differential RNA editing)
+Practical session in which participants will apply REDItools and REDIportal to analyse known  RNA editing events (including methods for differential RNA editing) - <a href="">slides</a>